 Sui Dynasty China

-December 2016 - In 581 AD, a general named Wendi from northwest China succeeded in conquering the other two kingdoms and establishing a new dynasty in China, with emperors who ruled all of China like the Ch'in and the Han.
+April 2017 - In 581 AD, a general named Wendi from northwest China succeeded in conquering the other two kingdoms and establishing a new dynasty in China, with emperors who ruled all of China like the Ch'in and the Han.
 This was the Sui Dynasty.
+Like many Chinese people at this time, he was a Buddhist.
 Wendi made himself popular by trying to make the government better than it was during the Three Kingdoms.
 Wendi ordered that poor people in the countryside should pay less taxes than they had before.

 Wendi sent men around to all the provinces to count how many people there were and how much land and money each of them had (this is called a census) so that the government would know how much taxes that province should pay.
 Like other reformers, Wendi also wanted to redistribute the land.
 He ordered that every man should get a certain amount of land to farm.
 When the man turned 60 and was too old to farm, he would stop paying taxes and give back some of the land, and pass on the rest to his sons.